-- 1. The selection committee will evaluate each proposal by the above-described criteria and point system (A through C) to select a short-list of firms for further consideration.
+- 1. The selection committee will evaluate each proposal by the above-described criteria and point system (A through C, based on 90 points) to select a short-list of firms for further consideration.
 The City reserves the right to reject any proposal that it determines to be unresponsive and deficient in any of the information requested for evaluation.
 A proposal with all the requested information does not guarantee the proposing firm to be a candidate for an interview.
-The committee may contact references to verify material submitted by the Offerors. - 2.
-The committee then will schedule interviews with the selected firms if necessary.
+The committee may contact references to verify material submitted by the consultants. - 2.
+The committee then will schedule the interviews with the selected firms if necessary.
 The selected firms will be given the opportunity to discuss in more detail their qualifications, past experience, proposed work plan and fee proposal. - 3.
-The interview must include the project team members expected to complete a majority of work on the project, but no more than six (6) members total.
-The interview shall consist of a presentation of up to thirty minutes (or the length provided by the committee) by the Offeror, including the person who will be the project manager on this contract, followed by approximately thirty minutes of questions and answers.
+The interview must include the project team members expected to complete a majority of work on the project, but no more than six members total.
+The interview shall consist of a presentation of up to forty-five (45) minutes by the Proposer, including the person who will be the project manager on this Contract, followed by approximately forty-five (45) minutes of questions and answers.
 Audiovisual aids may be used during the oral interviews.
-The committee may record the oral interviews. - 4.
+The oral interviews may be recorded on tape by the Evaluation Team. - 4.
 The firms interviewed will then be re-evaluated by the above criteria (A through D), and adjustments to scoring will be made as appropriate.
 After evaluation of the proposals, further negotiation with the selected firm may be pursued leading to the award of a contract by City Council, if suitable proposals are received.

-The City reserves the right to waive the interview process and evaluate the Offerors based on their proposals and fee schedules alone and open fee schedules before or prior to interviews.
+The City also reserves the right to waive the interview process and evaluate the consultants based on their proposals and fee schedules alone.